mtib/mtib.github.io/_posts/2021-05-29-moving-to-denmark-[wip].md

     - Start (premium) Danish-Duolingo course with maxed out daily goals without missing a day
 - 2021-04-17
     - Drive to Denmark undertaking necessary Covid tests and isolate at a friend's
-    - Start looking for flats on [Boligportal](https://www.boligportal.dk/lejeboliger), set up a search agent, pay the unusually expensive 2-months membership fee
+    - Start looking for flats on [Boligportal](https://www.boligportal.dk/lejeboliger), set up a search agent, pay the expensive 2-months membership fee
 - 2021-04-25
     - Start looking at [OdenseBolig](https://www.odensebolig.dk/) for flats for free!
 - 2021-04-28